conan-io/docs/tutorial/developing_packages/workspaces.rst

 Conan workspaces can also build the different ``packages`` separately, and taking into account if there are ``products`` consuming them.

-Let's create another structure to understand better how it works.
-Now, let's create it from scratch instead of using the conan-new-command template:
+Let's use another structure to understand better how it works.
+Now, let's create it from scratch with the ``conan workspace init .`` that creates an almost empty conanws.py/conanws.yml, and using the ``conan new cmake_lib/cmake_exe`` basic templates, that create regular CMake-based conan packages:

 .. code-block:: bash